 Student Learning Assessment at GSU

 GSU assesses student learning on an annual basis in all undergraduate, graduate, and professional degree programs as well as in the General Education (core curriculum) program.
-Faculty play a central role in all aspects of the assessment process: the establishment of student learning outcomes, the development of assessment plans, the conduct of assessment at the program level, assessment reporting, and the review of assessment reports.
+Faculty play a central role in all aspects of the assessment process: the establishment of student learning outcomes, the development of assessment plans, the implementation of those plans, assessment reporting, and the review of assessment reports.

 Overall responsibility for assessment at GSU lies with the Committee on Academic Programs (CAP) of the University Senate.
 The CAP has established two faculty sub-committees to oversee the assessment process: the Undergraduate Assessment Committee (UAC) and the Graduate Assessment Committee (GAC).